fangohr/finmag/README.md

 The documentation in the form of [Jupyter](http://jupyter.org/) notebooks is available in [`doc/ipython_notebooks_src`](doc/ipython_notebooks_src) directory.

+## How to cite

+If you use this OOMMF extension in your research, please cite it as:

+- (Zenodo DOI will go here when we make the repository public)

 ## License

 Finmag is licensed under the BSD 3-Clause "New" or "Revised" License.
 For details, please refer to the [LICENSE](LICENSE) file.
 However, portions of the source code (src/util/numpy.h) are subject to the Boost Software License.

-## How to cite

-If you use this OOMMF extension in your research, please cite it as:

-1. (Zenodo DOI will go here when we make the repository public)

 ## Support